sourcegraph/handbook/content/departments/technical-success/ce/process/gtm-prioritization.md

    - Number of Impacted Accounts - How many accounts have indicated the desire for the Product Gap to be resolved?
    - Impact on Strategic Accounts - Are Strategic Accounts impacted by the Product Gap?
 What is the extent of this Strategic impact?
    - Product Gap Priority - Are a significant number of impacted accounts indicating the gap as P0, suggesting that the opp will fall through unless the gap is resolved?
-3. <b>Alignment</b> - Following the creation of the GTM 'Top 10' Product Gaps list, the list is reviewed with Product and Engineering against the currentl roadmap and Job Fair projects.
-In the overall greenlighting process for Job Fair, projects that resolve Product Gaps in the 'Top 10' list will be heavily weighted.
+3. <b>Alignment</b> - Following the creation of the GTM 'Top 10' Product Gaps list, the list is reviewed with Product and Engineering against the currentl roadmap and product planning projects.
+In the overall greenlighting process for Product Planning, projects that resolve Product Gaps in the 'Top 10' list will be heavily weighted.
-4. <b>Resolution</b> - Once on the overall Job Fair board and Product Roadmap, resolution of the Product Gaps will follow standard engineering processes.
+4. <b>Resolution</b> - Once on the overall Product Planning board and Product Roadmap, resolution of the Product Gaps will follow standard engineering processes.
 After being resolved and released, the resoponsible Product/Engineering members will update the resolved Product Gaps, and the next highest priority Product Gap will take its place in the GTM 'Top 10' list.

 ### FAQ